-The GreenSpot Community Backyards program, in partner-ship with Franklin Soil and Water, offers virtual workshops led by water conservation experts, where you can ask questions and get more information about backyard conservation topics that interest you.
+The GreenSpot Community Backyards program, in partnership with Franklin Soil and Water Conservation District, offers virtual workshops led by water conservation experts, where you can ask questions and get more information about backyard conservation topics that interest you.
 Each workshop explains different actions you can take to prevent water pollution.
 At the end of the workshop you'll receive a voucher for a \$25 rebate on native perennial plants, or a \$50 rebate on native trees or shrubs, a compost bin, or a rain barrel.
 You can also take an informative online course and quiz to be eligible for the rebate if you cannot attend a workshop.

-The program begins on May 1.
-Visit www.GreenSpotBackyards.org for more information.
+Visit GreenSpotBackyards.org for more information.